 It was here that he had survived years of torture and daily visions of certain death, decades earlier — now returning a triumphant man, who never dared call himself a hero.

-After learning about Louis Zamperini, read about Judy the Dog — the only animal to become a WW2 POW.
-Then, learn about Calvin Graham, the youngest decorated veteran of WW2.
+After learning about Louis Zamperini, read about Judy the Dog — the only animal to become a prisoner of war.
+Then, learn about Calvin Graham, the youngest decorated veteran of World War II.